agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::waring

-Only relevant for States which have an `object` as value type.
+Only relevant for States which have an `object` as a value type.

 :::